wfailla/un-orchestrator/README_COMPILE.md

 ## Required libraries

-Several libraries are required to compile the universal node.
+Several libraries are required to compile the Universal Node (UN).
 In the following we list the steps required on an **Ubuntu 14.04**.

 	; Install required libraries